croissanne/fosdem-image-builder/slides/slides.md

 Then we get to composer, composer is really the part that brings it all together.
-It takes user input in a format I'll get into shortly, package repositories from either the user or the system, and the aforementioned image definitons to generate the manifest we discussed earlier.
+It takes user input in a format I'll get into shortly, package repositories from either the user or the system, and the aforementioned image definitons to generate the manifest which will be passed to osbuild.

-It also is the component that depsolves, so we start from the base package set, user-requested packages and then get the dependency tree which is then put into the manifest.

 Also orchestrates all the builds, it manages a job queue and workers.
 Important to run this as a hosted service which I'll get into after discussing this user input.